 Requirements for Cattle Registration

-Following visual appraisal, approved animals have a DNA sample collected and sent to a CTLR approved genetics testing laboratory.
+Following the visual appraisal, approved animals have a DNA sample collected and sent to a CTLR approved genetics testing laboratory.
 Results from the test indicating no evidence of impurity then permit that animal to be registered with the CTLR as a true-to-type full-blood Texas Longhorn.

 Acceptable Breeding Methods